maevadevs/Learn-SQL-Server/1-dml/02-sorting-data/01-order-by.md

 # `ORDER BY`

-Sort the result set of a query by one or more columns
+Sort the result set of a query by the order of one or more columns

 ## Basic `ORDER BY`

-- With `SELECT` alone, SQL Server returns a result set in an unspecified order of rows
+- **With `SELECT` alone, SQL Server returns a result set in an unspecified order of rows**
 - To guarantee that the rows in the result set are sorted, use `ORDER BY`
 - If you specify multiple columns, the result set is sorted by the first column and then that sorted result set is sorted by the second column, and so on
 - The columns that appear in the `ORDER BY` clause must correspond to either:
   - A column in the select list
   - A column defined in the table specified in the `FROM` clause
 - `ASC` sorts the result from the lowest value to the highest value (Default)
-- `DESC` sorts the result set from the highest value to the lowest value (`NULL` is treated as lowest)
+- `DESC` sorts the result set from the highest value to the lowest value
+- `NULL` is treated as lowest
 - When processing a `SELECT` statement with an `ORDER BY` clause, the `ORDER BY` clause is the very last clause to be processed

 ```sql